In This Issue | December 2023

 Recruit for Open Positions:

 Advertisements, accompanied by full payment, must be received by GWSCSW by the first of the month preceding publication.
 Material should be sent to firstname.lastname@example.org.
-For questions about advertising, call 202-537-0007.
+Electronic submission (JPG) preferred.
+Publication does not in any way constitute endorsement or approval by GWSCSW, which reserves the right to reject advertisements for any reason at any time.

 Adolescent/Young Adult Therapy: CBT, DBT, Medical Illness Counseling, Unified Protocol, Group Therapy.
 Powerful interventions for depression, anxiety, anger, perfectionism, fear, shame, rumination, social anxiety, ASD and more.
 Rathbone & Associates.
 Rely on Experts.
 301-229-9490, www.rathbone.info.